Hjaltesorgenfrei/Vulkanologi/README.md

 - [x] Implement Compute shaders <https://github.com/Overv/VulkanTutorial/pull/320>
 - [x] Delete `Renderer::uploadBuffer` it should be handled by `AssetManager`
 - [x] Create multiple vk::Framebuffer swapChainFramebuffers.
-  - No dont do that, i made the change because it is imageless now.
+  - No don't do that, i made the change because it is imageless now.
 - [x] Move cmake for third party to the folder containing them.
 - [ ] Fix sync issues <https://github.com/Overv/VulkanTutorial/issues/276>
 - [x] Fix cursor jumping bug due to ImGui getting input from another thread than GLFW.
 Need to sync IO somehow, someone on the Vulkan Discord Suggested modeling it as Producer/Consumer problem.